confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 Here's what this statement does:

 - For each credit card number, 30 second [tumbling windows](../../concepts/time-and-windows-in-ksqldb-queries/#tumbling-window) are created to group activity.
 A new row is inserted into the table when at least 3 transactions take place inside a given window.
 - The credit card number is selected twice.
-In the first instance, it becomes part of the underlying Kafka record key (since it is present in the `group by` clause, which is used for sharding).
+In the first instance, it becomes part of the underlying {{ site.ak }} record key, because it's present in the `group by` clause, which is used for sharding.
 In the second instance, the `as_value` function is used to make it available in the value, too.
 This is generally for convenience.
 - The individual transaction IDs and amounts that make up the window are collected as lists.
 - The last transaction's email address is "carried forward" with `latest_by_offset`.
 - Column aliases are surrounded by backticks, which tells ksqlDB to use exactly that case. ksqlDB uppercases identity names by default.